suvratapte/suvratapte.github.io/_posts/2024-06-01-simulating-prisoners-dilemma.md

 {% endhighlight %}

-`compute-score` as the name suggests, computes the score given the moves of the first and the second player.
+The `compute-score` function, as the name suggests, calculates the score based on the moves of the first and second players.

-Now to play this game over and over again for many rounds, we have to update the state of the game and keep track of the total score.
+Now to play this game over and over again for many rounds, we have to update the state of the game after each round to keep the track of the moves history and the total score.
 Let's do that:

 {% highlight clojure %}